DRaaS vs Offsite Storage – Which is Better?

-The best way for me to answer this question is to give a brief yet informative overview of Disaster Recovery-as-a-Service (DRaas) vs Offsite Storage (Backup) and compare the two objectively.
+The best way for me to answer this question is to give a brief yet informative overview of Disaster Recovery as a Service (DRaaS) and then compare DRaaS vs Offsite Storage (Backup) objectively.

 DRaaS has been quickly adopted by the industry.
 Research from Gartner indicated that by the end of 2018, more organisations would be using Disaster-Recovery-as-a-Service than traditional recovery services.

 This could be most likely down to the rising costs of downtime, which has risen by 38% over the past few years, as discovered by Ponemon Institute.

 CEOs, FDs and IT Managers alike are discovering the proven value DRaaS is bringing to their business and their bottom line.
 This is thanks to features such as live replication of data to the Cloud (or to a secondary Data Centre if already in the Cloud) and the added agility of being able to spin up mission-critical applications and data in minutes.

 Using Offsite Storage as DR

 So, let’s start with a real-world situation.
 Your business has an outage.
 Can Offsite Backups help your business recover?
 If you lose your data, maybe.